-We know a lot about this segment because we’re part of it (the owner Mike Braude played in 16 last season).
+As former members, we know a lot about this segment.
 The Fantasy Addicts segment helps us identify our customer’s preferences.

 The average number of fantasy leagues played last season by the average respondent was 6.29.
 When broken down into a group that includes only owners who are playing in six or more leagues, the average amount of fantasy leagues played became 16.6.